sarbagyakafle/sarbagyakafle.github.io/vitae.md

 **CONFERENCE PAPERS**

+“Encomia and Suspicion of Speech in the Ancient Greek and Hindu Rhetorics,” May 26.
+2024, Rhetoric Society of America (RSA) Biennial Conference 2024, Denver CO, May 23-26, 2024.

+“Transnational Counterpublics for Justice: Rhetorical Circulation between South Asia and the U.S.” Northeast Modern Language Association (NeMLA), 55th Annual Convention, Boston MA, March 7-10, 2024.

 “From #BlackLivesMatter to #DalitLivesMatterNepal: Rhetorical Circulation for Justice,” Global Souths Conference, University of Louisiana at Lafayette, March 23-25, 2023.

 “Memetic Cinderellas of Attention Economy.”
 Modern Language Association, San Francisco, Jan.
 5-8, 2023.